Emergence of cosmic flatness, inflation, and reheating from topological phase transitions in a discrete vacuum

 mathematical singularity of infinite density.
 However, discrete lattice geometry naturally

 avoids this.
-A recent computational analysis [19] of the Selection-Stitch kinematics reveals
+A computational analysis [23] of the Selection-Stitch kinematics reveals a

 For a foundational lattice defined by equilateral triangles of length L, the geometric